Kemsty2/udacity-c2-basic-server/README.md

 # Content Moved

-We've moved this content to the Udacity repository test: https://github.com/udacity/cloud-developer
+We've moved this content to the Udacity repository: https://github.com/udacity/cloud-developer